dasfaha/sky/README.md

    sharding and failover.

+## Command Line Interface (CLI)

+The command line interface is for playing with Sky locally.

 ## Path Query Language (PQL)

 The SQL language was built to query or alter the current state of an object in a